Community Engagement

 Engaging Community

 In a vibrant city like Charlotte, it’s easy to overlook the fact that many are suffering amid affluence.
-Our community education and civic engagement efforts increase awareness of the complex issues facing more than 100,000 neighbors living in poverty.
+Our community engagement efforts increase awareness of the complex issues facing low-wage earners in our communities.
+Our network of partner agencies extends our services into neighborhoods throughout Charlotte-Mecklenburg.

 Even families whose income is twice the Federal Poverty Level struggle to afford safe housing, reliable transportation, child care, utilities, food, and other necessities.
 An unexpected event such as an illness or job loss can send an accomplished person into a downward financial spiral.